louisbraun/skin.unfussy/README.md

 - customized "channel guide" view with simplified channel groups handling
 - customized "channel list" view with all broadcasts of highlighted channel
 - support of movie and music genre icon packs
-- enhanced music artwork like artisis clearlogo and album discart (has to be activated via advancedsettings.xml)
+- enhanced movie and music artwork like movie clearart and clearlogos, artisis clearlogo and album discart (has to be activated via advancedsettings.xml, see [Movie Artwork](https://kodi.wiki/view/Movie_artwork) and [Music Artwork](https://kodi.wiki/view/Music_artwork))

 # The "Home" concept